Annamarie2019/ExampleDApps/README.md

 ### Call contract

+This dApp relays a message from source-chain to destination-chain.

 1. To deploy the dApp, run::

 `node scripts/deploy examples/call-contract [<local|testnet>]`

-2. To relay a message from source-chain to destination-chain, run:
+2. To test it, run:

 `node scripts/test examples/call-contract [<local|testnet>] [<source-chain>] [<destination-chain>] [<message>]`